 G = H (1− 1/COP) (2)

 Using a COP of 3.4, the average heat that would need to be extracted from the ground to satisfy a total heat demand H = 1700 W is therefore reduced to G = 1200 W. This corresponds to a total energy Q = 3.81 × 1010J over a year.
 Considering a rock with a porosity φ = 0.1, density ρr = 2500 kg/m3 and specific heat capacity cr = 950 J/kg°C filled with a static water of density ρw=1000 kg/m3 and heat capacity cw= 4680 J/kg.°C, the volume of rock V required to provide this energy by cooling the rocks by ∆T = 5◦C is about 2900 m3 (Eq.
 1).
 Assuming that the heat is extracted radially from a borehole with a finite length h = 40 m situated in the centre of a cylinder, the radius of this cylinder would be ~4.8 m, corresponding to a surface area of about 73 m2.
-This value corresponds to the average surface area occupied by a single property in the UK.
+This value corresponds to the average surface area occupied by a single property in the UK, this is the surface area of the volume extending 40 m under the property that would need to be cooled by 5◦C every year to meet the heating demand.
 The specific heat absorption from the rock, as defined by Banks (2008) would therefore be 1200 W / 40 m = 30 W/m.
 Over a 30-year operation period (Q = 1.14 × 1012J) and considering that no heat recharge is provided, an area of 2200 m2 would be required (r= 26.5 m), corresponding to a rock volume V = 8.8 × 104 m3.
-Although this simple mathematical model neglects the actual rock temperature and the existence of axial heat recharge, it highlights the worst-case surface area requirements for BHE systems and set the initial conditions for the energy balance presented in this study.
+Although this simple mathematical model neglects the actual rock temperature and the existence of axial heat recharge, it highlights the worst-case surface area requirements for BHE systems and sets the initial conditions for the energy balance presented in this study.

 Heat recharge

 Sustainable heat production from BHE is achieved when the heat load extracted is balanced by heat recharge in the subsurface.
-In the early stages production, heat extraction from the ground is expected to create a zone of depressed temperature around the borehole, leading to radial conduction of the heat stored in surrounding rocks toward the BHE (Banks, 2008).
-As the production time increase, the radial and axial heat fluxes induced by heat extraction would ideally balance the heat extracted, leading to a constant production temperature (i.e. thermal steady-state).
-To verify this hypothesis, we quantify the amount of heat production and of solar and geothermal recharge to calculate the yearly heat balance within a finite rock volume of 2900m² (i.e. estimated volume of rock required for a 1-year heat production).
+In the early stage of production, heat extraction from the ground is expected to create a zone of depressed temperature around the borehole, leading to radial conduction of the heat stored in surrounding rocks toward the BHE (Banks, 2008).
+As the production time increases, the radial and axial heat fluxes induced by heat extraction would ideally balance the heat extracted, leading to a constant production temperature (i.e. thermal steady-state).
+To verify this hypothesis, we quantify the amount of heat production and solar and geothermal recharge to calculate the yearly heat balance within a finite rock volume of 2900m² (i.e. estimated volume of rock required for a 1-year heat production).

 Geothermal heat flux